Back to: Design Patterns in C# With Real-Time Examples

 What is the Observer Design Pattern?

-According to GoF, the Observer design Pattern Defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
+According to GoF, the Observer Design Pattern Defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

-The Observer Design Pattern is a Software Design Pattern in which an object (called a Subject) maintains a list of its dependents (called Observers) and notifies them automatically whenever any state changes by calling one of their methods.
+This Design Pattern is widely used for implementing distributed event-handling systems where an object needs to notify other objects about its state changes without knowing who these objects are.
+In the Observer Design Pattern, an object (called a Subject) maintains a list of its dependents (called Observers).
+It notifies them automatically whenever any state changes by calling one of their methods.
+The Other names of this pattern are Producer/Consumer and Publish/Subscribe.

 How Does the Observer Design Pattern Work?